Sathish09-Dev/Interview-questions/devops-interview-ques.md

 The state file holds the current configuration of your infrastructure, so managing it properly is critical — especially in teams.
 ---
-## Give an example of a script you've written to automate a routine task.
+##  3.Give an example of a script you've written to automate a routine task.
 What language did you use and why?
 Here's a **Bash script** to perform a **health check on a Linux server**.
 It gathers system health metrics such as:

 * CPU load